csabourin/BSpaceLightViewer/readme.md

 ## License

-This project uses the following license: Creative Commons wit attribution.
+This project uses the following license: Creative Commons with attribution.